Black Woman Alopecia: All You Need To Know About This Hair Disease

-Vitamin C generates collagen, which is an essential protein for the hair structure and prevents hair from aging.
+Vitamin C generates collagen, an essential protein for the hair structure, and prevents hair from aging.
 What to eat?
 You can get your vitamin C from fruits like orange, citrus, grapefruit, kiwi, mango, papaya, pineapple, or berries.

 Vitamin D may help create new hair follicles.
 Foods that are a good source of vitamin D include tuna, mackerel, salmon, and dairy products.

 Rogaine (monoxidil) is a popular and effective treatment for hair loss that both men and women can use.
 It’s a liquid or foam treatment that is rubbed into the scalp daily.
 It takes around six months to see results with this medication.
 Oral contraceptives and/or spironolactone may also be prescribed.

 Hair transplant surgery is an expensive option for moderate to severe hair loss.
 During this surgery, hair is removed from one part of the head and transplanted into the bald parts of your head.